f78doesthings/f78doesthings.github.io/go/x.md

 ---
 icon: fa-brands fa-x-twitter
 title: X
 description: You probably know this as Twitter.
-I'm not posting anything here at this time, and I may switch to a different platform in the future.
-redirect_from: /go/twitter
+Please note that I will no longer post here as I've switched to Bluesky.
+You may still look at my old posts from 2020-2021 here if you dare.
 redirect_to: https://x.com/f78doesthings
 ---